aceliwang/potatopsych/Practice - Psychscene 2018-2020.md

 Emma a 32 year old school teacher has two children and lives with her husband.
 She has been unable to return to work since her 3 year old son was born due to ongoing depression.
 Emma has had post-natal depression following both births.
 Emma has been experiencing irritability, mood swings in recent months.
 On venlafaxine 225mg.
 Husband ambivalent about baby and reports they are struggling on a single income.

 ### MEQ 21.1 She wants to stop her antidepressant and get pregnant.
 What issues will you discuss?
 (10 marks)

+- Therapeutic alliance
+- Family meeting with multidisciplinary involvement
+- Risks of relapse with cessation of medication
+  - Postnatal depression
+  - Suicide and infanticide
+  - Poor attachment and difficulty bonding
+- Recommendation of continuing medication
+  - Current mental state suggests that her depression may not be in remission
+- Risks of continuing medication
+  - Antidepressants are considered relatively safe in pregnancy
+  - Risks can include neonatal withdrawal syndrome, pulmonary arterial hypertension
+  - **Venlafaxine is associated with increasing risk of miscarriage**
+- Psychoeducation
+  - Prenatal and antenatal care: lifestyle factors, cutting down smoking
+  - Link in with obstetrician and/or GP and/or antenatal care
+  - Breastfeeding factors: plan
+- Communication with husband regarding ongoing plan
+  - Consider lack of support
+- Arrange follow-up

 ### MEQ 21.2 Husband doesn't want baby and comes to meeting.
 He is concerned about risk to Emma and her children.
 How would you facilitate discussion?
 (6 marks)

 ### MEQ 21.3 She's 8 weeks pregnant and she stopped meds (GP confirmed pregnancy).
 She is irritable, low mood, early morning wakefulness.
 How would you manage her?
 (10 marks)

 ### MEQ 21.4 Emma's 7 year old son has been refusing to go to school.
 Discuss the potential causes for his school refusal.
 (5 marks)

+- School refusal causes
+  - Issues at home
+    - Conflict between parents re new parents
+    - Mother exhibiting signs of early warning signs of depression
+    - Uncomfortable about parents having another kid
+  - Issues with kid
+    - Separation anxiety disorder
+  - Issues at school
+    - Bullying
+    - Academic difficulties

 ## MEQ 22